Jim Renwick (politician): Politics

+1960 Liberal "Thinkers' Conference," held at Queen's University at Kingston, Ontario, but was also dissatisfied.

-He was impressed by the newly formed New Democratic Party (NDP), and joined the democratic socialist party after attending the Ontario New Democratic Party's 1962 convention.
+He was impressed by the newly formed New Democratic Party (NDP), and joined the democratic socialist party after attending the Ontario New Democratic Party's 1962 founding convention.
 He campaigned for the Ontario party in the 1963 provincial election, and lost to Progressive Conservative candidate Stanley Randall by 4,456 votes in the Toronto constituency of Don Mills.

 The next year, Renwick became the NDP's candidate for a by-election in the downtown Toronto riding of Riverdale, against Ontario Liberal leadership candidate Charles Templeton.
-Renwick's campaign team, led by future Ontario NDP leader Stephen Lewis, developed an innovative technique of going door to door three times during the campaign to identify the party's likeliest voters, and then "pulling the vote" on election day.
+Renwick's campaign team, led by future Ontario NDP leader Stephen Lewis, Gerald Caplan, and Marjorie Pinney developed an innovative technique of going door to door three times during the campaign to identify the party's likeliest voters, and then "pulling the vote" on election day.
 This system maximized the NDP's vote on election day and increased the overall turnout to over 60%, about one-third higher than the usual turnout for a by-election.
 The result was an upset victory for Renwick, while Templeton fell to third place.
 This campaign system was adopted by the NDP throughout Ontario, and was later copied by other parties.

 The NDP experienced a major breakthrough in the 1967 provincial election, greatly increasing its representation in the legislature and emerging particularly strong in Toronto.
 Among the victors was Renwick's wife Margaret, who was elected in Scarborough Centre.
 Jim and Margaret Renwick were the first husband and wife ever to serve simultaneously in a Canadian provincial or federal legislature.

 Despite this, many party members, and members of caucus, believed the party could have done better under new leadership.
 Donald C. MacDonald had led the Ontario NDP and its predecessor, the Cooperative Commonwealth Federation, since 1953, and was seen as out of touch with the younger, more radical mood of the 1960s.
 Renwick was persuaded to challenge MacDonald for the party leadership in 1968, but was defeated in a leadership vote.

 Renwick was re-elected in 1971, 1975, 1977 and 1981, and remained a Member of Provincial Parliament until his death.
 Renwick was elected president of the federal NDP in 1967.
 In 1982, he was a prominent supporter of Richard Johnston's bid to lead the provincial NDP.

 During his time in the legislature he was described as an "independent thinker and a tough and knowledgeable critic" of matters concerning law and justice.
 He died on November 28, 1984, after suffering a heart attack.